 Yili: A Global Leader in the Dairy Industry

-Inner Mongolia Yili Industrial Group Co., Ltd., commonly referred to as Yili, stands as a formidable entity in the global dairy market.
-Headquartered in Inner Mongolia, China, Yili has cemented its position as a world leader, being recognized as the most valuable dairy brand globally for six years in a row, with a brand value of USD 11.6 billion.
+Inner Mongolia Yili Industrial Group Co., Ltd., better known as Yili, has emerged as a formidable force in the global dairy market.
+Headquartered in Inner Mongolia, China, Yili has consistently maintained its position as the most valuable dairy brand worldwide for six consecutive years, with a brand value of USD 11.6 billion.

 Location and Facilities

-Yili's strategic headquarters in Inner Mongolia supports its expansive operations, which include advanced dairy processing facilities across China.
-The company's global reach is further extended through offices and partnerships in Asia, Europe, and the Americas.
+Yili's strategic headquarters in Inner Mongolia serve as the central hub for its expansive operations.
+The company operates advanced dairy processing facilities throughout China and has extended its global reach through offices and partnerships in Asia, Europe, and the Americas.

 Management